observeinc/terraform-observe-google-cloud-monitoring/Overview.md

 The `Cloud SQL` dataset models deployed Cloud SQL instances.
 The dataset links to nearly a hundred available metrics as well as error and data access logs.

+### BigQuery

+The `BigQuery` dataset models your BigQuery resource.
+The dataset links to dozens of available metrics as well as error job and data access/audit logs.
 ### Projects

 The `Project` dataset models project data.
 The Project Monitoring dashboard shows and inventory of project resources and provides Graph Link access to the rest of the GCP resource datasets.